Scam Protection: Designing clearer decisions in high-risk flows

 Over-intervention risked disrupting legitimate transactions and eroding trust.

-Rapidly evolving scam patterns required adaptive, not rule-based solutions
+Rapidly evolving scam patterns required adaptive solutions.

-Familiar UI patterns created false trust
+Familiar pages created false trust

-Implication: Awareness ≠ behavior change
+Learning: Awareness ≠ behavior change.

 Risk is recognized too late in the flow